What does Fairtrade do? Fairtrade works with farming co-operatives, businesses and governments to make trade fair.

 Fairtrade has a network of dedicated supporters who help to raise awareness of the issues of unfair trade and fundraise to support us in our work.
 Find out more in Get Involved.

 Fairtrade sets standards

-Fairtrade sets social, economic and environmental standards for both companies and the farmers and workers who grow the food we love.
-For farmers and workers the standards include protection of workers’ rights and the environment, for companies they include the payment of the Fairtrade Minimum Price and an additional Fairtrade Premium to invest in business or community projects of the community’s choice.
+Fairtrade sets social, economic and environmental standards for the companies and farmers involved in the supply chain.
+For farmers and workers the standards include protection of workers’ rights and the environment, for companies they include the payment of the Fairtrade Minimum Price safety net and an additional Fairtrade Premium.
+Read more about the Fairtrade Premium.

 Fairtrade certifies products and ingredients

-We independently check that our standards have been met by the farmers, workers and companies that are part of products’ supply chains.
-And in order to reassure consumers that this has happened, we license the use of the FAIRTRADE Mark on products and packaging to signal this.
-When all the ingredients that can be Fairtrade in a product are, the product carries this Mark:
+FLOCERT, an independent organisation, checks that the Fairtrade Standards have been met by the farmers, workers and companies that are part of the product supply chains.
+In order to reassure consumers that this has happened, we license the use of the FAIRTRADE Mark on products and packaging to signal the standards have been met.
+When all the ingredients that can be Fairtrade are, the product carries this mark:

 Companies can choose to source only one ingredient on Fairtrade terms for their ranges, in which case products may carry a mark similar to one of the below:

 Visit our buying Fairtrade pages to discover some of the products that are available.

 Shopper demand has driven companies to start thinking about sustainability.
 When considering whether to partner in some way with a business-own sustainability scheme, Fairtrade compares the way the scheme works to a set of core Fairtrade principles.
 This is to ensure we only work with schemes that share our values.
 These principles are at the heart of Fairtrade’s mission and activities, and include ensuring that farmers and workers are paid a fair price, working to support strong, flourishing producer organisations and enabling democratic decision-making by farmers and workers on their business and community development.
 Find out more about Fairtrade Partnerships.